 22. [Option 1: The scope of article 21 is further determined by article 20 of the Covenant, which requires States parties to prohibit propaganda for war (art.
 20 (1)) and advocacy of national, racial or religious hatred that constitutes incitement to discrimination or hostility, in addition to violence (art.
 20 (2)).
 Participation in assemblies where the expressive purpose is covered by article 20 does not fall within the scope of, and is not protected by, article 21.
 Such assemblies must be prohibited.
 Option 2 is that this paragraph be deleted, and the need to act against incitement of discrimination or hostility (not violence, that is part of the scope) be dealt with in the section on restrictions that require justification.]

-23. The carrying by participants of objects that are or could be viewed as weapons is not necessarily sufficient to render the assembly violent.
-That has to be determined on a case-by-case basis, dependent on, among other considerations, local cultural practices, whether there is an indication of violent intent, and the risk of violence presented by the presence of such objects.

 3. The obligation of States parties in respect of the right of peaceful assembly

 24. The Covenant imposes the obligation on States parties to “respect and ensure” all the rights in the Covenant (article 2 (1)); to take legal and other measures to achieve this purpose (article 2 (2)); and to pursue accountability, and provide effective remedies for violations of Covenant rights (article 2 (3)).
 The obligation of States parties in respect of the right of peaceful assembly under article 21 thus comprises these various elements.
 Because the right of peaceful assembly is not absolute, the obligation to respect and ensure the right of peaceful assembly may in some cases be adjusted accordingly.